-Pollutant Treatment Options Suspended Solids 80% retention of the average annual load Total Phosphorus 45% retention of the average annual load Total Nitrogen 45% retention of the average annual load Litter Retention of litter greater than 50mm for flows up to 25% of the 1 year ARI peak flow Coarse Sediment Retention of sediment coarser then 0.125mm for flows up to the 1 in 1 year ARI peak flow.
-Discharge free of settleable matter for all storm events less than or equal to the capacity of the water quality control ponds.
+Pollutant Treatment Options Suspended Solids 80% retention of the average annual load Total Phosphorus 45% retention of the average annual load Total Nitrogen 45% retention of the average annual load Litter Retention of litter greater than 50mm for flows up to 25% of the 1 year ARI peak flow Coarse Sediment Coarse Sediment Coarse Sediment Coarse Sediment Retention of sediment coarser then 0.125mm for flows up the 1 in 1 year ARI peak flow.
+Discharge free of settleable matter for all storm events less than or equal to the capacity the water quality control ponds.
 Oil and Grease No visible discharge Unnatural discolouration No visible discharge